Tools > Histogram of Measurements

 - Save Plot: Save plot as image.

-Estimates the shape of the 3D histogram which underlies the original .
+Estimates the shape of a histogram of 3D features which, when sliced with a plane, would produce the original 2D measurements .
 Launches a window which explains the process and requirements, and allows selection of the input and output measurements.

 - Input Measurements: Select the type of measurements to be unfolded.
 Choose between Equivalent Diameters or Areas.